ABAP Syntax

 • A statement typically starts with a keyword and ends with a full stop (.)

-• Use asterisk (*) at the begining of a line to comment the whole line.
-To comment a part of line, place the double quotes (“) before the comment.
+• Use an asterisk (*) at the beginning of a line to comment on the whole line.
+To comment on a part of the line, place the double quotes (“) before the comment.

 • Generally, ABAP is not case-sensitive.